liyoumin/personalweb/content/post/get-started/index.md

 * **Spatial Heterogeneity of Drought Shocks and Irrigation Buffers in the U.S. Alfalfa System** *Poster presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
 * **Conserving Water in U.S. Alfalfa Production: Implications of Smart Irrigation under Drought** *Policy brief presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
 * **Consumer Perceptions and Olive Oil Choice: An Integrated Machine-Learning Approach for Measurement, Segmentation, and Prediction** *Paper presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
+*  **Revalorizing Garfagnana's Environment by Enhancing Chestnut Value Chain** *Presented by Youmin Li, Sandra Wickart, Hannah-Celine Caminada in Garfagnana Municipality City Hall, Italy (2023)*
+*  **The trust perception impact on Consumption Choice of Olive Oil: Case from Spain** *Paper presented at the KAEA Annual Meeting, Seoul National University, South Korea (2024)*

-**Roles:** Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Extension Water & Resource session (2025, 2026); Presenter in Environmental & Resource Economics (2026); Presenter in Experimental Economics session (2026)
+**Roles:** Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Environmental & Resource Economics Session (2026); Presenter in Experimental Economics session (2026); Presenter in Extension Economics Water Resource session (2025, 2026)

 Welcome to check it out👋